New Guinea Driving Guide

 International Driver’s Permit FAQs

 An International Driving Permit or IDP is a translation of your native driver's license.
-It is a travel document if you need a rental car, and it certifies that you are indeed the holder of the driving licence.
+It is a travel document if you need a rental car, and it certifies that you are indeed the holder of the driving license.
 An International Driving Permit is not a replacement for your driver's license, and it should not be used in other countries aside from what's stated in the document.

 In Papua New Guinea, having an International Driver's Permit may not be a requirement for all travelers, but if your driver's license is not in the English language, getting an IDP would be a useful document.
 It can eliminate potential language barriers between you and the officer in charge.
 Below are some answered questions about having an IDP in Papua New Guinea.